peterthorpe5/Methods_M.cerasi_R.padi_genome_assembly/README.md

-Methods used to assemble aphid genomes: M.cerasi and R.padi
+Methods used to assemble aphid genomes: M. cerasi and R. padi
 ===========================================================

 basic usage for most python scripts (python folder, or follow links) to obtain the help menu: